 A living tradition of care

 In 1953, the Benedictine sisters set down roots on a hill overlooking Lake Mendota and the skyline of Madison, Wisconsin.
 The original 40 acres consisted of farmland cleared in the early 1900s.
-Today, Holy Wisdom Monastery includes over 130 acres with a 10,000-year-old glacial lake, wooded nature trails, restored prairie, gardens and orchards.
+Today, Holy Wisdom Monastery includes 130 acres with a 10,000-year-old glacial lake, wooded nature trails, restored prairie, gardens and orchards.

 Reverence for creation is a deeply-held Benedictine value.
 The sisters, in partnership with coworkers, hundreds of volunteers, agencies and organizations, do their part to preserve an oasis of quiet beauty where all can come and experience God’s presence.